flatiron/formful/README.md

 # Persistence

-Formful persists to data-providers using the Resourceful engine.
+Formful persists to data-providers using Resourceful.
 You can find more information about Resourceful [here](http://github.com/flatiron/resourceful).

 # Customization of forms